Skip to main content

 4

-Enter a strong secret token in Access Token.
-SnowSEO sends this token in the Authorization header as a Bearer token, and your endpoint should verify it before processing payloads.
+A secret token you choose.
+SnowSEO sends this in the Authorization header as Bearer <your-token>.
+Your endpoint should verify this token before processing payloads.

 5